 With over a hundred active volunteers, and over 12,000 hours given each year the CLGA wouldn’t work without our volunteers.
 They are the lifeblood of the organization.
 For information about the different volunteer positions at the CLGA please check out our Volunteer Opportunities.

 Board of Directors (2017 – 2018)

 President: Dennis Findlay

-Dennis Findlay is a long-time gay activist in the Toronto area.
-He was a leader in the response to the 1981 Bathhouse Raids and helped found the Right to Privacy Committee, which is featured in the documentary film, Track Two.
+Dennis Findlay is a long-time gay activist in Ontario, particularly in Toronto.
+He was a leader in the response to the 1981 Bathhouse Raids and Coordinated the Legal Defense Committee of the Right to Privacy Committee, which is featured in the documentary film, Track Two.
 He is a former teacher, a retired baker, and an urban development activist with a passion for LGBTQ+ history and heritage.
 He has been a volunteer at the CLGA since 2009.

 Treasurer: Edward McDonnell